kairosdb/metrics4j/README.md

 When Metrics4j loads it will try to find two files named metrics4j.conf and metrics4j.properties in the classpath.
 If neither file is found, all the reporting methods are effectively no-ops.

+The location of the above files can also be specified using java system properties METRICS4J_CONFIG and METRICS4J_OVERRIDES.
+Example: -DMETRICS4J_CONFIG=/etc/metrics4j.conf

 What is a .conf file?
 Metrics4j has the Hocon library from LightBend shaded into the jar (https://github.com/lightbend/config)
 Hocon is a human readable json format that is awesome.
 We will only cover the basics here, it is worth your time to review their documentation as they have some cool features.